Top deployment tips to run conversational automation projects for contact centers and customer support teams with AI chatbots

 #3.
 Incorporate contextual AI

-- Inpatient: Inpatient, is often thought of as anyone staying in the hospital, but it stems much further.
+- Inpatient: Inpatient is often thought of as anyone staying in the hospital, but it stems much further.
 The Centers for Medicare & Medicaid Services (CMS) defines an inpatient as “anyone who stays OVER two midnights” to bill an account at that level.
-If not, those patients must be billed as outpatient or day-surgery.
+If not, those patients must be billed as outpatient or day surgery.

 - Transfer: Just like the misconceptions that involve the definition of “inpatient,” a transfer can stretch far beyond just moving a patient from one facility to another.
 It can also refer to their level of care internally.
 When a patient moves from surgery to PACU, that is a LOC transfer.
 When they move from PACU to the unit, that is considered yet another transfer.

 Context is also important for evaluating a patient’s medical needs.
 Often when patients contact 1-800 numbers associated with different aspects of the healthcare industry, they aren’t speaking with trained medical professionals who can assess the severity of their symptoms or diseases.
-Chatbots, however, are pre-configured by trained professionals and can collect basic information from these patients and provide more information about their conditions and suggest potential next steps.
+Conversational AI agents, however, are pre-configured by trained professionals and can collect basic information from these patients and provide more information about their conditions and suggest potential next steps.